ononoki1/nginx-quictls/README.md

 # nginx-quictls

-Similar to [nginx-http3](https://github.com/ononoki1/nginx-http3), except that it uses [quictls](https://github.com/quictls/openssl) instead of OpenSSL.
+Similar to [nginx-http3](https://github.com/ononoki1/nginx-http3), except that it only provides a single binary `nginx` instead of Debian package.

 ## Distribution switch notice